robulouski/voidy-bootstrap/README.rst

 Custom Includes
 ---------------

 The following variables (all optional), if specified, should be set to paths for template fragments that will be included at strategic points from the primary templates.
+They will usually override existing sections of content.
 All paths must be relative to the theme's ``templates/includes`` directory.

 ``CUSTOM_ARTICLE_SHARING``
   Template fragment for custom social media sharing buttons.